olivierluethy/LinkedOut/README.md

     <img src="logo.png" alt="Logo" width="200" height="200">
   </a>

-  <h3 align="center">LinkedIn Feed Cleaner</h3>
+  <h3 align="center">LinkedIn Distraction Blocker</h3>
   <h4 align="center">Google Chrome extension that removes all the distractions within LinkedIn so you can focus on you.</h4>

   <p align="center">
     Here I'll explain how I developed the application
     <br />
-    <a href="github.com/olivierluethy/LinkedIn-Feed-Cleaner/blob/master/README.md"><strong>Explore the docs »</strong></a>
+    <a href="github.com/olivierluethy/LinkedIn-Distraction-Blocker/blob/master/README.md"><strong>Explore the docs »</strong></a>
     <br />
     <br />
-    <a href="https://github.com/olivierluethy/LinkedIn-Feed-Cleaner/">View Demo</a>
+    <a href="https://github.com/olivierluethy/LinkedIn-Distraction-Blocker/">View Demo</a>
     ·
-    <a href="https://github.com/olivierluethy/LinkedIn-Feed-Cleaner/issues">Report Bug</a>
+    <a href="https://github.com/olivierluethy/LinkedIn-Distraction-Blocker/issues">Report Bug</a>
     ·
-    <a href="https://github.com/olivierluethy/LinkedIn-Feed-Cleaner/issues">Request Feature</a>
+    <a href="https://github.com/olivierluethy/LinkedIn-Distraction-Blocker/issues">Request Feature</a>
   </p>
 </p>

 ## Description

-The LinkedIn Feed Blocker is a Chrome extension designed to enhance your LinkedIn browsing experience by removing unwanted elements from the platform.
+The LinkedIn Distraction Blocker is a Chrome extension designed to enhance your LinkedIn browsing experience by removing unwanted elements from the platform.
 This extension specifically targets and removes the feed, news section, and various modules, providing a cleaner interface for users who want to focus on essential content.

 <div align="center">